of Aid Stations

 EU / UK / ENGLAND / SOUTH-EAST

 15% road / 85% trail

-General entries opened on Saturday 24th August 2019 at 1000.
-There will be 590 places for the event on open registration (plus 70 places for 2019 Volunteers).
+General entries open on Saturday 19th September 2020 at 1000.
+There will be 500 places for the event on open registration (plus 70 places for 2020 Volunteers).
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 In order to enter you must have completed a minimum of a 50 mile distance race within 15hrs, between 1st January 2017 and race day.
 As organisers, we reserve the right to refuse anybody entry who does not meet this standard.
 Unqualified runners may enter but will be contacted approximately 8 weeks prior to race to verify qualification plans if they have not updated their online information by this time.